-Other common causes of lung infection are genetics, age and exposure to breathing in particles, like dust, smoke, chemicals and asbestos.
-Diseases such as arthritis, scleroderma and lupus can cause health problems in the lungs as well.
+Other common causes of lung infection are genetics, age, and exposure to breathing in particles, like dust, smoke, chemicals, and asbestos.
+Diseases such as arthritis, scleroderma, and lupus can cause health problems in the lungs as well.

 How are lung infections treated?

-Lung infections frequently cause scarring and damage to vital tissue in your lungs.
+Lung infections frequently cause scarring and damage to vital tissue in the lungs.
 There is no cure for this kind of scarring, but treatments can assist in slowing the symptoms of the infections that cause the damage.